ADISHA2003/ADISHA2003/README.md

 ## About Me
 <p>
-I am a software developer with foundation in web technologies.
-I enjoy creating user-friendly and engaging web applications that solve real-world problems.
+I am a Web developer with foundation in web technologies.
+I enjoy creating user-friendly and engaging web applications.
 </p>
 <p>
-In my free time, I love exploring new technologies, contributing to open-source projects, and staying up-to-date with the latest trends in the tech industry.
+In my free time, I love exploring new technologies, and staying up-to-date with the latest trends in the tech industry.
 </p>

 ## Languages and Tools